Keio University

 Keio Girls Senior High School: "German Connects to and Enriches University Life"

-Interviewers: Akira Hida (Teacher, Keio Girls Senior High School)
+Ryo Hida (Teacher, Keio Girls Senior High School), Keita Yamauchi (Vice-President)

-A Christmas party during a German class in the second year of high school
+A Christmas party held during a German class in the second year of high school

-──What motivated you both to try learning German through the Girls Senior High School's multilingual education program?
+──What was the reason you both decided to try German in the "Girls' High School Multilingual Education" program?

 Yamataki